niklaka/AdminSaveActions/README.md

 * Create a new field

 ### Config option(s) ###
-* (Experimental) Input type: display actions in a container with radio buttons OR a drop down near the bottom Save button.
+* Input type: display actions in a container with radio buttons OR a drop down near the bottom Save button.

 ------
-AdminSaveActions Copyright (c) 2013 Niklas Lakanen
+AdminSaveActions Copyright (c) 2013-2014 Niklas Lakanen